tomas-oa/rym-tops/README.md

 ## API
 https://rym-tops.tomas-oa.workers.dev

-Fed by the new releases tab of RYM and updated every Tuesday all the other endpoints are not updated since I don't think it's necessary
+All the info is obtained by scraping RYM and the **new releases endpoint it's updated every Tuesday.**

 ## Endpoints
 GET: ```/new_releases``` Returns top 40 albums rated by rym